fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 God gave victory to Islam in the battle of Badr in the year 2 of Hijri.
 Two months after the battle, Fatima Zahra, the daughter of Muhammad Mustafa, and Ali, the son of Abu Talib were married.

-Fatima (c.
-605/15-632) and Ali (c.
-600-661) were both significant figures in early Islam: Fatima has been compared to Mary, the mother of Jesus, especially in Shia Islam.
+Fatima (605/15-632) and Ali (600-661) were both significant figures in early Islam: Fatima has been compared to Mary, the mother of Jesus, especially in Shia Islam.
 Muhammad is said to have regarded her as the best of woman and the dearest person to him.
 Ali was the fourth of the Rashidun Caliphs.

  There is evidence in Sunni and Shia sources that some of the companions, including Abu Bakr and Umar, had earlier asked for Fatima's hand in marriage but were turned down by Muhammad, who said he was waiting for the moment fixed by destiny.
 It is also said that Ali was reticent to ask Muhammad to marry Fatima on the account of his poverty.
 When Muhammad put forward Ali's proposal to Fatima, she remained silent, which was understood as a tacit agreement.
 On the basis of this report, woman's consent in marriage has always been necessary in Islamic law.
 Muhammad also suggested that Ali sell his shield to pay the bridal gift (mahr).